Hotmoka/hotmoka/tutorial/Takamaka.md

 Note that the transaction costed a lot: all 100,000 gas units have been consumed!
 This is a sort of punishment for running a transaction that fails.
-The rationale is that this punishment should avoid potential denial-of-service attacks, when a huge number of failing transactions are thrown at a blockchain.
-At leastm this attack will cost a lot.
+The rationale is that this punishment should discourage potential denial-of-service attacks, when a huge number of failing transactions are thrown at a blockchain.
+At least, this attack will cost a lot.

-But we still have not understood shy the transaction failed.
+But we still have not understood why the transaction failed.
 The reason is in the exception
 message: `takamaka.tests.family.Person cannot be cast to takamaka.lang.Storage`.
 Takamaka rerquires that all objects stored in blockchain extends the `takamaka.lang.Storage` class.
 That superclass provides all the machinery needed in order to keep track of updates to such objects.